ks-vikas/Enhancing-Iris-Biometrics-security-using-Homomorphic-Encryption/README.md

 ### 2. Segmentation:
 - Blurring: Used Gaussian and median blur
 - Channel Splitting: used red channel to get pupil boundary
-- Thresholding: used to find the pupil and iris boundaries
+- Thresholding and circle fitting: used to find the pupil and iris boundaries
 ![](segmented.png)
 ### 3. Normalization
 - Used Daugman's [Homogeneous Rubber Sheet Model](https://www.researchgate.net/figure/Rubber-sheet-model-The-homogenous-rubber-sheet-model-remaps-each-point-within-the-iris_fig2_221913731) to obtain normalized iris image of 64 x 512 pixel size